twolff-makor/testing-api/README.md

 1. Decimal issues
 2. dev/uat environments - add uat functionalities to dev
 3. export to csv + mail/teams result (link to trade/settlement?)
+4. add more dynamics to trade options - get everything from server

 Tests that need to be added :
-1. company flow - edit company, add more log info
+1. company flow - add more log info --> wip
 2. edit trade
 3. cancel trade
 4. cancel settlement
-5. add more dynamics to trade options - get everything from server